Welcome to the 2020 XR Access Symposium

 July 20-21, 2020 | Virtual Event

-At the 2020 XR Access Symposium, we’re reviewing the state of the XR field, celebrating a year of progress toward accessibility, and taking steps toward a more inclusive future.
-We hope you’ll join us!
+At the 2020 XR Access Symposium, we reviewed the state of the XR field, celebrated a year of progress toward accessibility, and took steps toward a more inclusive future.
+Thank you to all who joined us for this event!

 About the Symposium